“I’m on vacationnnnn!” – Billy Crystal in City Slickers

 2. The “Go and Do” Vacation

-This type of trip focuses on a specific recreational hobby, such as snowboarding, scuba diving, trekking, cycling, birding, golfing or even a cowboy adventure experience.
-Days are spent actively doing something.
+This type of trip focuses on a specific recreational hobby, such as trekking, cycling, snowboarding, scuba diving, birding or even a cowboy adventure experience.
+Days are spent actively doing something, often in a special destination famous for that activity.
 Downtime is usually in the evenings where you rest up for the next day.
-Often require special equipment, skills and locations, so they are not for everyone.
+Often require special equipment, skills and training, so these trips are not for everyone.

 Pros (Go and Do):

-- Often in beautiful settings (tropical beaches, snow-capped mountains, nature reserves)
+- Often in beautiful settings (tropical islands, snow-capped mountains, nature reserves)

-- The chance to meet others who share your interest
+- The chance to meet others who share your special interest

 Cons (Go and Do):